 NOTE: Purging cache will only delete the cached copies of the files, not the files themselves.

 In order to purge cache using Cloudflare you need to log into the Cloudflare account and choose the Caching menu:

-Then you will be redirected to the Caching settings page.
-Find the Purge cache option: Here you may either purge cache for individual pages or items or purge it all:
+Then you will be redirected to the Caching overview page.
+Find the Configuration option: Here you may either perform a custom purge for individual pages or items or Purge Everything:

-If you choose the Purge Individual Files option, you will be redirected to the next screen where you will need to enter the exact URLs for items that should be purged.
+If you choose the Custom Purge option, you will be redirected to the next screen where you will need to enter the exact URLs for items that should be purged.

 Purging a single file from the Cloudflare cache immediately removes that resource from the Cloudflare cache, and the subsequent request for that resource will re-add the resource to the cache with the latest version served from the origin.
 It is recommended to use this option if you don’t want to slow down the site: